yinyiqian1/XRPL-Standards/XLS-0074d-amm-clawback/README.md

   "Account": "rPdYxU9dNkbzC5Y2h4jLbVJ3rMRrk7WVRL",
   "Holder": "rvYAfWj5gh67oV6fW32ZzP3Aw4Eubs59B",
   "AMMAccount": "rp2MaZMQDpgAHwWbADaQMrmf4AD5JsPQUR",
+  "Amount": {
+      "currency" : "0348ACDAB7D138D5D2AAD95492FEB7ECD5D55CC1",
+      "issuer" : "rp2MaZMQDpgAHwWbADaQMrmf4AD5JsPQUR",
+      "value" : "1000"
+  }
   "Flags": 1,
   "Fee": 10
 }
 ```

-- Upon execution, this transaction enables the issuer `rPdYxU9dNkbzC5Y2h4jLbVJ3rMRrk7WVRL` to claw back all LPTokens from holder `rvYAfWj5gh67oV6fW32ZzP3Aw4Eubs59B` associated with AMM account `rp2MaZMQDpgAHwWbADaQMrmf4AD5JsPQUR`.
+- Upon execution, this transaction enables the issuer `rPdYxU9dNkbzC5Y2h4jLbVJ3rMRrk7WVRL` to claw back at most 1000 LPTokens from holder `rvYAfWj5gh67oV6fW32ZzP3Aw4Eubs59B` issued by AMM account `rp2MaZMQDpgAHwWbADaQMrmf4AD5JsPQUR`. `0348ACDAB7D138D5D2AAD95492FEB7ECD5D55CC1` is the hash of the LPTokens.
 - The transaction will result in the withdrawal of two corresponding assets from the AMM account on the current proportion:
-  - The asset issued by the `Account` will be returned to the issuer.
+  - The asset issued by the `Account` will be returned to the issuer `Account`.
   - The other asset will be transferred back to the holder's wallet.
+  - If both assets are issued by `Account`, both of them will be returned to the issuer `Account`.
+  - If `Amount` is not given or its subfield `value` exceeds the holder's available balance, then all the LPTokens will be clawed back.